theforeman/foreman-ansible-modules/roles/repositories/README.md

 - RHEL 8 repos have a different product name than previous RHEL versions.
 - The RHEL 8 product already contains the `basearch` so it should not be specified on the RHEL 8 `repository_sets`, and the naming convention for `releasever` changed with RHEL 8 since system purpose removes the need for separate distributions like `Server` and `Workstation`.
 - The optional and extras repositories do not have point releases so `releasever` should be omitted.
+- The second Product is explicitly specified for "Other Organization" and thereby overwrites the default value of `foreman_organization`.

 ```yaml
 - hosts: localhost